 Diversity and Inclusion

-The Fox Cities region saw a high level of voter engagement in the 2012 general election.
-Voter participation in Calumet was 71.7%, 69.8% in Outagamie and 66.8% in Winnebago, compared with just 53.7% nationwide.
-In 2012, Wisconsin had the second highest voter turnout rate for a U.S. state.
+The Fox Cities region saw a high level of voter engagement in the 2012 and 2016 general elections.
+In 2016 Calumet, Outagamie, Winnebago, and the state of Wisconsin had a voter participation rate of at least 60% compared to 55.8% for the United States.
+Despite this, voter participation rates declined in the Fox Cities region and Wisconsin while rates increased across the United States as a whole.
 Wisconsin voters were allowed to register the day of the vote, which in 2012, accounted for around 10% of voters.
-In 2011, Wisconsin passed a new Voter Photo ID law which is expected to be implemented in 2016.
-It is anticipated that the new Voter Photo ID law could result in declining voter turnout, due to added requirements placed on voters.
+In 2011, Wisconsin passed a new Voter Photo ID law which took effect after the April 2015 election.
+(1) It was anticipated that the new Voter Photo ID law could result in declining voter turnout, due to added requirements placed on voters.
 Population estimates for 2014 show the Fox Cities populations of Calumet, Outagamie and Winnebago make up around 7% of the voter age population for the State of Wisconsin.